Deadpikle/TDDbyE/README.md

 # Commits

-In order to jump to the end of any chapter, you may use the following commits:
+In order to jump to the end of any chapter (and thus right before the next), you may use the following commits:

 1. 4177a8f
 2. ad64521